Rental fleets are filled to the brim with boring cars.

 When it came time for me to get in the car and drive off, my first impression of the car was ostensibly negative.
 I didn’t think it was possible, but Chevy somehow found a way to make the visibility even worse in this car than in the previous generation.
 Over the shoulder visibility is non-existent, the beltline is at about shoulder height when sitting in the car, and visibility through the windshield is like spying on your neighbors between the slats of window blinds.

 In addition to the abysmal visibility, I found myself driving through the Baltimore area during afternoon rush hour.
 Trying to dive across 6 lanes of dense traffic on unfamiliar roads in an unfamiliar car with horrible sightlines was an unpleasant experience, to say the least.
+If you get into a car accident, you can visit hensleylegal.com for a free conversation about your case.

 As such, my first experience with the car didn’t give me much insight into how it drove.
 The suspension was stiff but not jarring, the steering was heavy, and the engine was adequate to keep me crawling along.